fermyon/developer/content/spin/v2/variables.md

 Spin supports dynamic application variables.
 Instead of being static, their values can be updated without modifying the application, creating a simpler experience for rotating secrets, updating API endpoints, and more.

 These variables are defined in a Spin application manifest (in the `[variables]` section), and their values can be set or overridden at runtime by an [application variables provider](./dynamic-configuration.md#application-variables-runtime-configuration).
-When running Spin locally, the variables provider can be [Hashicorp Vault](./dynamic-configuration.md#vault-application-variable-provider) for secrets, or host environment variables.
+When running Spin locally, the variables provider can be [Hashicorp Vault](./dynamic-configuration.md#vault-application-variable-provider) for secrets, [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault), or host environment variables.

 For information about configuring application variables providers, refer to the [dynamic configuration documentation](./dynamic-configuration.md#application-variables-runtime-configuration).